mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 5.4.2 On Transcript {#on-transcript}

-By selecting one attribute to set the **transcript** event, you can pick up result of speech conversion by the Microphone.
+By selecting one attribute to set the **transcript** event, you can pick up the result of speech conversion by the Microphone widget.

 **transcript** takes a String attribute.
 You can define an attribute and bind that attribute to this property.
-This attribute store the result of convert voice into text, which matchs the action items in Microphone widget to trigger action.
+This attribute stores the result of the voice-into-text conversion, which matches the action items in the Microphone widget to trigger action.

 ![microphone-event-onerror](attachments/cogniso-speech-to-text/microphone-event-onerror.jpg)

-Like other Mendix events, you can select from a list of customize actions for **Action**.
-One possible use case is show the whole content of voice to text converting history.
+Like other Mendix events, you can select from a list of customized actions for **Action**.
+One possible use case is show the whole content of the voice-to-text conversion history.

 ![microphone-ontranscript-sample](attachments/cogniso-speech-to-text/microphone-ontranscript-sample.png)